albe/node-event-storage/README.md

 ## Implementation details

+### ACID

+The storage engine is not strictly designed to follow ACID semantics.
+However, it has following properties:

+#### Atomicity

+A single document write is guaranteed to be atomic.
+Unless specifically configured, atomicity spreads to all subsequent writes until the write buffer is flushed, which happens either if the current document doesn't fully fit into the write buffer or on the next node event loop.
+This can be (ab)used to create a reduced form of transactional behaviour: All writes that happen within a single event loop and still fit into the write buffer will all happen together or not at all.
+If strict atomicity for single documents is required, you can configure the option `maxWriteBufferDocuments` to 1, which leads to every single document being flushed directly.

+#### Consistency

+Since the storage is append-only, consistency is automatically guaranteed.

+#### Isolation

+The storage is supposed to only work with a single writer, therefore writes do not influence each other obviously.
+The single writer is not yet guaranteed by the storage itself however.
+Reads are guaranteed to be isolated due to the append-only nature and a read only ever seeing writes that have finished (not necessarily flushed - i.e. Dirty Reads) at the point of the read.
+Multiple reads can happen without blocking writes.

+t.b.d.
+Dirty Reads, Lost Updates, Non-Repeatable Reads, Phantom Read

+#### Durability

+Durability is not strictly guaranteed due to the used write buffering and flushes not being synced to disk by default.
+All writes happening within a single node event loop and fitting into the write buffer can be lost on application crash.
+Even after flush, the OS and/or disk write buffers can still limit durability guarantees.
+This is a trade-off made for increased write performance and can be more finely configured to needs.
+The write buffer behaviour can be configured with the already mentioned `maxWriteBufferDocuments` and `writeBufferSize` options.
+For strict durability, you can set the option `syncOnFlush` which will sync all flushes to disk before finishing, but comes at a very high performance penalty of course.

+Note: If there are any misconceptions on my side to the ACID semantics, let me know.

+### Event Streams

+There are two slightly different concepts of Event Streams:

+  - A write stream is a single identifier that an event/document is assigned to on write (see Partitioning).
+It is therefore a physical separation of the events that happens on write.
+An event written to a specific write stream can not be removed from it, it can only be linked to from other additional (read) streams.

+  - A read stream is an ordered sequence in which specific events are iterated when reading.
+Every write stream automatically creates a read stream that will iterate the events in the order they were written to that stream.
+Additional read streams can be created that possibly even sequence events from multiple write streams.
+Such read streams can be deleted without problem, since they will not actually delete the events, but just the specific iteration sequence.

 An Event Stream is implemented as an iterator over an storage index.
 It is therefore limited to iterating the events at the point the Event Stream was retrieved, but can be limited to a specific range of events, denoted by min/max revision.
+It implements the node `ReadableStream` interface.

+### Partitioning

+By default, the Event Store is partitioned on (write) streams, so every unique stream name is written to a separate file.
+This has several consequences:

+  - subsequent reads from a single write stream are faster, because the events share more locality
+  - every write stream has it's own write and read buffer, hence interleaved writes/reads will not trash the buffers
+  - since writes are buffered, only writes within a single write stream will be flushed together, hence transactionality is not spread over streams
+  - the amount of write streams is limited by the amount of files the filesystem can handle inside a single folder
+  - if hard disk is configured for file based RAID, this will most likely lead to unbalanced load

+If required, the partitioning behaviour can be configured with the `partitioner` option, which is a method with following signature:
+`(string:document, number:sequenceNumber) -> string:partitionName`
+i.e. it maps a document and it's sequence number to a partition name.
+That way you could for example easily distribute all writes equally among a fixed number of arbitrary partitions by doing `(document, sequenceNumber) => 'partition-' + (sequenceNumber % maxPartitions)`.
+This is not recommended in the generic case though, since it contradicts the consistency boundary that a single stream should give.
+Many databases partition the data into Chunks (striding) of a fixed size, which helps with disk performance especially in RAID setups.
+However, since SSDs become more the standard, the benefit of chunking data is becoming more limited.